godinhorafa/task-list-laravel/README.md

-# Task List using Laravel, Blade, Tailwind CSS, and Alpine.js
+# Simple Task List using Laravel, Blade, Tailwind CSS, and Alpine.js
 This project implements a task list application using the Laravel framework along with Blade for templating, Tailwind CSS for styling, and Alpine.js for frontend interactivity.
 The database is configured with MySQL using Docker Compose.

 ## Key Features: